HeyItsMe3/Project-Spam-Detection/README.md

 ## dataset
  the dateset contains one set of SMS messages in English of 5,574 messages, tagged acording being ham (legitimate) or spam.

+## deatils
+The approach is very similar to our previous tweet sentiment analysis project, check it for more information about the project.